 Repaired congenital heart disease with residual defects at the site or adjacent to the site of a prosthetic patch or prosthetic device

 The heart is better protected against low-grade bacteremias, which occur in chronic dental conditions, when dental treatment is received (with prophylaxis) than when it is not received.
 Patients who are to undergo cardiac valve surgery or repair of congenital heart defects should have any necessary dental treatment completed before surgery.

-Epinephrine and levonordefrin are added to local anesthetics to increase the duration of anesthesia.
+Adrenergic drugs such as epinephrine and levonordefrin are added to local anesthetics to increase the duration of anesthesia.
 In some cardiovascular patients, excess amounts of these drugs cause arrhythmias, myocardial ischemia, or hypertension.
-Plain anesthetic can be used for procedures requiring < 45 min, but in longer procedures or where hemostasis is needed, up to 0.04 mg epinephrine (2 dental cartridges with 1:100,000 epinephrine) is considered safe.
+Plain anesthetic can be used for procedures requiring < 45 minutes, but in longer procedures or where hemostasis is needed, up to 0.04 mg epinephrine (2 dental cartridges with 1:100,000 epinephrine) is considered safe.
 Generally, no healthy patient should receive > 0.2 mg epinephrine at any one appointment.
-Absolute contraindications to epinephrine (any dose) are uncontrolled hyperthyroidism; pheochromocytoma; BP > 200 mm Hg systolic or > 115 mm Hg diastolic; uncontrolled arrhythmias despite drug therapy; and unstable angina, MI, or stroke within 6 mo.
+Absolute contraindications to epinephrine (any dose) are uncontrolled hyperthyroidism; pheochromocytoma; blood pressure > 200 mm Hg systolic or > 115 mm Hg diastolic; uncontrolled arrhythmias despite drug therapy; and unstable angina, myocardial infarction, or stroke within 6 months.